-When you submit Paper # 1 and Paper # 2, please bring 2 copies of of the assignment (one copy for the professor and one copy for a previously assigned classmate).
+When you submit Paper # 1, please bring 2 copies of the assignment (one copy for the professor and one copy for a previously assigned classmate).
 Papers will be exchanged between students for feedback purposes.
-Then, the following week, students will offer feedback to her/his classmate (one-page report, typed) and give a copy of this document to the professor.
+Then, the following week, students will offer feedback to her/his classmate (one-page report).
 Students will receive a set of guidelines and a template (rubric) to work on the report and offer constructive, respectful, and supportive feedback to her/his classmate.
-Based on the feedback received from the reports prepared by the professor and her/his classmate, each student will have the opportunity to revise Paper # 1 and resubmit it again.
+Based on the feedback received from the reports prepared by the professor and her/his classmate, each student will have the opportunity to revise Paper # 1 and Paper # 2 and resubmit a new version again.